 To secure their choices and wishes people need to document them by making a legally valid will, conforming to the required legal formalities, then to keep it updated as things inevitably change.

 When no testamentary choices are made

-Australian law does not make it compulsory to make a will.
-Neither does the law prescribe what is known as ‘forced succession’, which exists in some countries with civil and Islamic legal systems.
+Australian law does not make it compulsory to make a will, but it is preferable to do so, see why here.
+Neither does the law prescribe what is known as ‘forced succession’, which exists in those countries with civil and Islamic legal systems.

 The government’s statutory rules on intestacy

 For those who have not made a will or were unable to, and die without one (they are said to die intestate), state and territory governments have legislation containing legal rules prescribing the procedure for finalising a intestate person’s estate.
 These intestacy rules set out the order to be followed as to who the intestate’s property, or estate, will be distributed to.
 Sometimes it turns out that a person’s will may not dispose of their estate completely, as part of their will was found to be invalid at law, causing a partial intestacy.
 The intestacy rules are applied so that the estate can be finalised.
 For public policy reasons, the statutory rules on intestacy are a default position for when people exercised their choices and made a will.
 They were formulated according to general community values.
 Consequently it is quite likely that the outcome from an intestate distribution may or may not have been as an individual might have wished.